Dragon-Age-Annual/dragonageannual.art/src/pages/application.md

 # Before You Apply

-We thank you for your interest in Dragon Age Annual!
+We thank you for your interest in contributing to Dragon Age Annual!
 Please take the time to read the information below carefully before you apply.

+## General Information

 DAA is a not-for-profit project and all contributions are done on a voluntary basis.
+There is no monetary or product compensation for contributors.
+Contributors are entitled to a free copy of the pdf of the calendar.
+In past years, we have also been pleased to be able to allow contributors to purchase **one** physical copy of the calendar or merch bundle (their choice) at cost.
-There is no monetary compensation for contributors.
-All profits will be donated to the chosen charity for the year.
+Please note: since DAA's primary goal is to raise money for charity, we cannot guarantee that an "at cost" copy will be available for purchase and cannot extend this offer to more than one copy. **All** profits will be donated to the chosen charity for the year.

 **We do not accept any applications of AI-generated works or where others’ creations have been traced or used as "bases".** All works should be your own.